SamYStudiO/es-theme-next-pixel/README.md

 ### Installation
 To install theme drag and drop next-pixel folder into your recalbox/system/.emulationstation/themes folder.
-Then start/restart your recalbox and choose next-pixel theme from recalbox options (UI SETTINGS > THEME SET).
+Then choose next-pixel theme from recalbox options (UI SETTINGS > THEME SET).

 ### Options